YiFei2/tp/docs/UserGuide.md

   Returns error message as your end time input `et/1400` is earlier than your start time input `st/1500`.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-Duplicate meetings with the same name and date cannot be added into the app.
+Duplicate meetings with the same name and date cannot be added into the AddresSoc.
 </div>

 <div style="text-align: right"> <a href="#table-of-contents">Back to top  </a> </div>